Inf0eSec/THM-RootMe/README.md

   **Now that we have a shell, let's escalate our privileges to root.**

+  To escalate to root privileges use the find command:

       ~#find / -user root -perm 4000 -exec ls -ldb {}, > /tmp/suidout.txt
       ~#cat /tmp/suidout.txt